MimariIsBack/whatsmy/README.md

 ## Installation

-No special installation required.
-Ensure you have Python 3.x installed.
+Ensure you have these installed. :
+Python3
+Psutil
+Requests

 ## Usage